 Treated wastewater from the second plant is recycled for irrigation of the community golf course and playing fields.
 Remaining wastewater is treated to a level where it can be safely discharged via a tidal channel to the mangrove swamp on the coast of Spencer Gulf.

-Take a tour: School and community groups can book guided tours of one of our WWTPs for a behind the scenes look into how we treat sewage and use it to keep our city cool and green.
-Find out more.
+Take a tour: School and community groups may be able to book guided tours of one of our treatment plants for a behind the scenes look into how we treat sewage and use it to keep our city cool and green.
+Find out more about The Well education programs.

 Want to keep updated?
 Sign up to receive updates on changes to Whyalla WWTP that may impact you.